 It has been a while since I wrote Pruning the Grapes (Part 1).
 Of course, the grapes were actually pruned long ago.
 In fact, the biggest impediment to my pruning the grapes was the knee deep snow in many areas of the orchard.
 We still have some snow, but it has greatly diminished since then.
 In that first post I described some of the conclusions I had reached from pruning our own grapes and watching others work with their canes.
 I also mentioned that we use a four-cane Kniffin system for pruning purposes.
 I decided to grab a few pictures of the pruning process, in part, because the pictures in books sometimes make it hard to see precisely what you should do.
+This is just one method of how to prune grapes, but there are several other ways of doing so.
+If you’re wanting to learn to prune grapes, then carry on reading for my version –

 There are actually two kinds of buds on a grape cane.
 The first is sharp and pointy like the one shown here.